qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 ## How many Qdrant nodes should I run?

-The ideal number of Qdrant nodes depends on how much you value resilience, performance/scalability, and cost-saving in relation to each other.
+The ideal number of Qdrant nodes depends on how much you value cost-saving, resilience, and performance/scalability in relation to each other.

-If you need to save on costs above all else, you can run a single Qdrant node.
-The downsides are that your cluster will experience downtime during node restarts, performance is limited to the resources of a single server, and the full loss of one node cannot be recovered from without backups.
-Single-node clusters are generally only recommended for non-production workloads.

-If you need to ensure your cluster does not experience downtime during maintenance, you can run two or more Qdrant nodes with replicated shards.
-Running only two nodes means your cluster will still respond to most read and write requests even when one node goes down, but not operations on collections.
-Creating, editing, and deleting collections must flow through the consensus protocol, so you need at least two healthy nodes to perform collection operations.
-Since collection operations are rarely needed, two-node clusters are a good balance between resilience and cost.

-If you need to increase performance or scalability, you can run two or more Qdrant nodes without replicating shards to every node.
-By not replicating shards, you gain the ability to scale beyond a single node, and you gain performance benefits without having to use up as much RAM or disk space.
-The downside is that resilience suffers, since non-replicated shards cannot be served when the node holding that shard is down.

-If you need to maximize resilience and performance/scalability, you can run three or more Qdrant nodes, with each shard replicated to at least two nodes.
-Running three nodes means all operations continue to work when one node is down, and you gain the increased performance/scalability from the multiple nodes.
+- **Prioritizing cost-saving**: If cost is most important to you, run a single Qdrant node.
+This is not recommended for production environments.
+Drawbacks:
+  - Resilience: Users will experience downtime during node restarts, and recovery is not possible unless you have backups or snapshots.
+  - Performance: Limited to the resources of a single server.

+- **Prioritizing resilience**: If resilience is most important to you, run a Qdrant cluster with three or more nodes and two or more shard replicas.
+Clusters with three or more nodes and replication can perform all operations even while one node is down.
+Additionally, they gain performance benefits from load-balancing and they can recover from the permanent loss of one node without the need for backups or snapshots (but backups are still strongly recommended).
+This is most recommended for production environments.
+Drawbacks:
+   - Cost: Larger clusters are be more costly than smaller clusters, which is the only drawback of this configuration.

+- **Balancing cost, resilience, and performance**: Running a two-node Qdrant cluster with replicated shards allows the cluster to respond to most read/write requests even when one node is down, such as during maintenance events.
+Having two nodes also means greater performance than a single-node cluster while still being cheaper than a three-node cluster.
+Drawbacks:
+   - Resilience (uptime): The cluster cannot perform operations on collections when one node is down.
+Those operations require >50% of nodes to be running, so this is only possible in a 3+ node cluster.
+Since creating, editing, and deleting collections are usually rare operations, many user find this drawback to be negligible.
+   - Resilience (data integrity): If the data on one of the two nodes is permanently lost or corrupted, it cannot be recovered aside from snapshots or backups.
+Only 3+ node clusters can recover from the permanent loss of a single node since recovery operations require >50% of the cluster to be healthy.
+   - Cost: Replicating your shards requires storing two copies of your data.
+   - Performance: The maximum performance of a Qdrant cluster increases as you add more nodes.

-In summary, single-node clusters are best for non-production workloads, replicated two-node clusters strike a good balance, but replicated 3+ node clusters are the gold standard.
+In summary, single-node clusters are best for non-production workloads, replicated 3+ node clusters are the gold standard, and replicated 2-node clusters strike a good balance.

 ## Enabling distributed mode in self-hosted Qdrant